 Sindhura is a trained lawyer with a BA LLB from Hidayatullah National Law University.
 Before her foray into the development space, she worked in a Mumbai-based corporate law firm to provide legal advice and transactional support to various corporations, including international organizations such as the World Bank and the International Finance Corporation.

-After working for years in the corporate sector, moving to the development sector was a new challenge for Smita.
-Although being aware of the social sector, she never got a chance to work with them.
-An eagerness to learn about a new sector and to contribute towards that sector is what brought her to Dasra.
-Opportunities to work with social sector and develop a better understand of the same is what Smita is looking forward to in her role at Dasra.
+After years in the corporate sector, moving to the development sector was a new challenge for Smita.
+The eagerness to learn about a new sector and to contribute towards doing good is what brought her to Dasra.

 At Dasra, Smita manages donor contracts, agreements and donation receipts.
-After completion of Graduation in 2007, she has worked with share broking firms for nine years in the Finance & Account vertical.
+After graduating in 2007, she worked with various share broking firms for nine years in the Finance & Account vertical.
 She is also certified in NCFM’s Derivative Module in share broking industry.

-Sonvi strongly believes that the increasing convergence of diverse stakeholders towards India’s socio-economic development, makes this one of the most promising times for working in the development sector and expecting to witness change in a lifetime.
+Sonvi strongly believes that the increasing convergence of diverse stakeholders towards India’s socio-economic development, makes this one of the most promising times to work in the development sector and is excited to witness the change it will create on the ground.
 Sonvi has pursued this mission through her decade –long tryst in India’s development sector, and continues to do so in her current role as a Manager in Dasra’s Knowledge Creation & Dissemination team.

 Her role involves strategizing for evolution and efficiency-building within the team's products, processes and people, with the objective of creating higher value for the sector at large, for Dasra and its partners, and for her team.
-Previously at Dasra, Sonvi worked with the team to plan and execute creation of knowledge products on a host of development issues spanning Dasra's fields on: Strategic Philanthropy; Governance; WASH; RMNCH+A.
+Previously at Dasra, Sonvi worked with the team to plan and execute creation of knowledge products on a host of development issues spanning Dasra's fields on: Strategic Philanthropy, Governance, WASH and RMNCH+A.

-Growing up, Sreya was keenly aware of the great disparity that existed everywhere she looked.
-She wanted to be cognizant of the opportunities that were given to her and the efforts put in to get her to where she is today.
-Therefore, she feels it is her duty to contribute to the efforts being made to enable a billion in India to thrive.
-She is passionate about unlocking and harnessing human potential for social good and believes that if her work can help an individual grow and achieve their goals, this will amplify the effect that she can have on Dasra’s work and the people whose lives we seek to impact.
+Growing up, Sreya was keenly aware of the great disparity that existed everywhere around her.
+She is cognizant of the opportunities that were given to her and the efforts put in to get her to where she is today.
+Therefore, she feels it is her duty to contribute to enabling a billion in India thrive.
+She is passionate about unlocking and harnessing human potential for social good and believes that if her work can help an individual grow and achieve their goals, it will amplify the effect that she can have on Dasra’s work as well as the people whose lives it seeks to impact.

 Sriparna leads the Dasra Democracy and Governance Collaborative, a platform that brings together funders, non-profits and other stakeholders to overcome challenges for effective democracy and governance.
 She brings to Dasra her knowledge and experience of working with over 50 non-profits and community-based organizations, specifically around decentralized governance.